aebirim/memberspartyapp/readme.md

 # memberspartyapp
 memberspartyapp is a simple Flask app that shows the breakdown in gender for the House of Commons, and Lords, in the [UK Parliament][parliament].
-The app uses the [Members Names Information Service][mnisapi].
+The app uses the [Members Names Information Service][mnisapi] api.

 The [MNIS API][mnisapi] is the public interface to the UK Parliament's Members Names database, a comprehensive database of all MPs elected to Parliament since 1983.
 The API is flexible and powerful, but is straightforward to use.